-Children under the age of 5 applying for a UK visa from within the United States will also need to attend an appointment at a US Department Of Homeland Security Application Support Center (ASC).
-At the time of the appointment, children under the age of 5 will need to have their photograph taken but will not be required to provide their fingerprints.
+Children under the age of 5 applying for a UK visa from within the United States will also need to attend an appointment at an ASC.
+At the appointment, children under the age of 5 will have their photograph taken but will not be required to provide their fingerprints.

 3. Post your application

 Your biometric confirmation receipt will be stamped at your appointment.
-You then have 5 days to post this, a copy of your application form, your passport and your supporting documents to UK Visas and Immigration.
+You then have 5 days to post this, your application form, your passport and supporting documents to UK Visas and Immigration (UKVI).
 All applications must be accompanied by a valid passport with at least one page without any endorsements.
 If the application arrives at the decision making centre without a passport the application will be refused.